jellevos/cyscompetition/index.md

 The server is expected to return a value that the client will interpret as ‘true’ if it is above a certain threshold, and ‘false’ if it is below.
 To compute the ROC-AUC we will vary this threshold so whether these values lie between 0-1 or any other range is not important.

 ## Evaluation
 The server will be populated with a database of 1000 people’s odor measurements.
-During the evaluation, each one of the three e-noses will send 500 queries of _encrypted_ odor measurements to the server.
+During the evaluation, each one of the three e-noses will send 500 queries of _encrypted_ odor measurements and their _supposed_ user id to the server.
 All solutions will be evaluated on the same data.

+## Data
+For this competition, all data is artificially generated to resemble 'human' odors measured using [gas chromatography](https://en.wikipedia.org/wiki/Gas_chromatography).
+Note that **we do not offer any guarantees about how realistic these samples are**, although we certainly try to.
+> We will add more details about the data that is given to the participants at a later time.

 ## Baseline solution
 > We will provide a baseline solution based on PCA and a simple homomorphic circuit.